Our Clinical Team

 JD Burrup, PA-C

-JD has worked with Dr. Kranenburg since October of 2011 treating spinal disorders and orthopedic injuries.
+JD has worked at Southern Oregon Orthopedics since October of 2011 treating spinal disorders and orthopedic injuries.
 He is from Boise, Idaho, where he earned a Bachelor of Science degree in Kinesiology and Athletic Training at Boise State University.
 In college, he worked with Boise State athletes, studying injuries and rehabilitation.
 After this, he worked with Boise minor league basketball and hockey, traveling with the teams, and caring for their injuries.
 Building on that experience, he attended PA school at Pacific University School of Health Sciences in Hillsboro, Oregon, earning a Master of Science degree in Physician Assistant Studies.

 His career in healthcare began with an interest in exercise physiology, ultimately leading him to a profession in medicine, which provides an environment rich in science and continual learning.
 He believes lifestyle influences much of our health, and medical science gives us the tools to improve what we otherwise could not.